 Recommended: The 9 Best Martial Arts for Weight Loss (A Closer Look)

 It’s entirely possible to learn MMA and BJJ at the same time.
 Both skills will complement each other well, but you’ll need to be sure not to overdo it.

-For example, you can train MMA on Mondays and Fridays and train BJJ on Tuesdays and Saturdays.
-This will leave you with two days of rest – essential for building fitness.
+For example, you can train in MMA on Mondays and Fridays and in BJJ on Tuesdays and Saturdays.
+This will leave you with two days of rest – which is essential for building fitness.
 This, however, is a lot of work and may be too much activity for some.

-To avoid injury and fatigue, perhaps it’s better to stick to one discipline until you build up enough fitness to add another one into the mix.
+To avoid injury and fatigue, it’s better to stick to one discipline until you build enough fitness to add another into the mix.
 Remember that learning BJJ or MMA is not for the faint of heart.

 Brazilian jiu-jitsu and mixed martial arts (MMA) are gaining popularity among millions of followers and admirers.
-They are effective fighting disciplines that many people practice, and you should learn as well.
+Many people practice effective fighting disciplines, and you should also learn them.

 We’ve learned a lot about MMA and BJJ in this article to help you decide which discipline to train in; here’s a quick recap of everything we’ve learned:

 - MMA is a lethal combat style that combines grappling and striking martial arts techniques.
-However, BJJ is a grappling style that focuses on ground combat and submission grappling while prohibiting striking techniques.
+However, BJJ is a grappling style focusing on ground combat and submission grappling while prohibiting striking techniques.